-Creators of Australian animated projects for children are invited to apply to participate in the second Asian Animation Summit (AAS), an annual event to showcase Asia’s strongest animated projects looking for investors and partners.
-AAS is designed to stimulate co-production and co-financing in the region.
-It is an initiative of Australia’s ABC TV and Screen Australia, Korea’s KOCCA and Malaysia’s MDeC.
-AAS is owned and produced by Kidscreen.
+Australian creators of animated projects for children are invited to apply to participate in the third Asian Animation Summit (AAS), an annual event to showcase Asia’s strongest animated projects looking for investors and partners.
+AAS is neither a conference nor a market, and is designed to stimulate co-production and co-financing within the region.
+It is an initiative of Korea’s KOCCA and Malaysia’s MDeC, Thailand’s SIPA and DITP as well as Screen Australia, and is owned and produced by Kidscreen.

-AAS will consist of three days of presentations of selected projects from Australia, Korea, and Malaysia as well as additional Asian regions to be announced.
+AAS will consist of three days of presentations of selected projects from Australia, Korea, Malaysia and Thailand.
 Projects will be presented by their creators and producers to invited broadcasters from Asia and elsewhere, potential co-producers, and international distributors.
 The event will provide opportunities for meetings and general networking to facilitate project financing and regional connections.

-Up to six projects will be selected from Australia and this call-out is to commence that process.
+Up to four projects will be selected from Australia.
 Producers from the other participating countries should refer to the AAS website for further information.

-Screen Australia, in conjunction with DFAT, will offer travel grants of $3,000 per successful company.
-In addition, they will be offered two free registrations to AAS as well as access to reduced accommodation rates at the host hotel.
+Screen Australia, in conjunction with DFAT, will offer travel grants of $2,000 per successful company.
+In addition, they will be offered a free registrations to AAS as well as access to negotiated accommodation rates at the host hotel.

 Information for applicants

-Applications must be made on the Screen Australia application form available at www.screenaustralia.gov.au/AAS.
+Applications must be made on the Screen Australia application form available at right.

 Projects must be animation projects that have either:

-a letter of interest from an Australian broadcaster or distributor, or
+a letter of interest from an Australian broadcaster, or

-written finance commitment from an Australian broadcaster or distributor, as well as Asian region investment, totalling 15 per cent of the production budget.
+written finance commitment from an Australian broadcaste, as well as Asian region investment, totalling 15 per cent of the production budget.